 The US slowly started to reintroduce photography to the courtroom, its thought due to the decline in courtroom artists.
 By 2014, all 50 states allowed the use of courtroom photography.

 I was never really aware of the fact that artists went out onto the frontlines to draw in order to report back news of what was happening until I visited the Australian War Memorial in Canberra recently.
-Having never studied art or illustration, I have not always been fully exposed to the many facets (and practical uses) drawing and painting has had throughout history.
+Having never studied art or illustration, I have not always been fully exposed to the many facets (and practical uses) drawing and painting have had throughout history.

 Now that I have immersed myself in the subject of reportage illustration I can see the impact and vital nature of the wart artist.